Fair Division of Goods in the Shadow of Market Values

+Starting from the items in group 0, I move leftward because the range for agent W is above that of agent H. At ``$+1$'' the two ranges cross, and equality is attained by assigning items 2 and 4 so as to obtain an Egalitarian allocation.
+Since this can be done in two ways while splitting one item, I get the following optimal allocations:

-The following indices help define the quality of the division as perceived by the two agents:
+The indices in Table \ref{char_div} help define the quality of the division as perceived by the two agents:

-As expected, the larger market share obtained by $A$, is compensated by a slightly lower average standardized rating.
-We note that the sum of money given to the two agents at the beginning of the procedure could be used to assign the only split item to one of the agents.
-It seems reasonable for agents $A$ to buy the smaller share originally assigned to $B$.
+In both solutions, the larger market share obtained by $W$ is offset by a slightly lower RD index.
+I note that the sum of money given to the two agents at the beginning of the procedure can be used to assign the only split item to one of the agents.
+In both solutions, it seems reasonable for $W$ to buy the smaller share originally assigned to $H$.